 Has your marketing game been strong for 2016’s trade shows?
 Did our “7 Top Tips for Tradeshow Marketing in 2016” help?
 It may be time to rethink how you’ll market for trade shows in the coming 2017.
-You not only need to make sure you are marketing yourself well at the show to gain leads, but you need to get the ball rolling before the show and afterwards.
+You not only need to make sure you are marketing yourself well at the show to gain leads, but you need to get the ball rolling before the show and afterward.

-Along with your sales pitch, you’ll need a great greeting, giveaways, sponsorships, a way to get the news out before the show, and a way to convert your leads into customers afterwards.
+Along with your sales pitch, you’ll need a great greeting, giveaways, sponsorships, a way to get the news out before the show, and a way to convert your leads into customers afterward.
 Marketing is everything for your trade show success and you’ll need to know what tools are at your disposal for 2017.
 Take a look at the top 7 recommended tools for next year.

 Marketing your booth before the show